shxdow/low-level-exercises/README.md

-# Reverse Engineering
+# Miscellaneous Reverse Engineering Solutions

-This README would normally document whatever steps are necessary to get your application up and running.

-### What is this repository for? ###
+### Quick summary ###

-* This is a collection of solutions to exercises mostly regarding Assembly and low level things.
+	* This is a collection of solutions to exercises regarding reverse engineering and low level things.

-### How do I get set up? ###
+### Setup ###

 	* The following things were used in a way or another:
     1. GNU/Linux
-2. Windows 7 x86 VM (WDK 8.1)
+	2. Windows 7 x86 VM
+	3. Windows XP SP3 VM
+	4. A disassembler

+### Contribution guidelines ###

+	Any sort of contribution is welcome as I'm likely to have missed something along the road.